OleksSobol/DHCP-LEASE-RUNNER---DLR/README.md

 # DLR - DHCP Lease Runner

-This project automates the process of managing customers and equipment in Powercode and Utopia systems and specifically for GlobalNet.
+This project automates the process of managing customers and equipment in Powercode and Utopia systems and made specifically for GlobalNet.

 ## Introduction